 According to Lonely Planet, the Vigezzina-Centovalli Railway is one of the most beautiful in the world.
-It offers a slow train ride from Locarno to Domodossola, through Centovalli and the Vigezzo Valley.
+It offers a slow train ride from Locarno to Domodossola (Italy), through Centovalli and the Vigezzo Valley.
 A unique experience that takes travelers on a scenic journey through deep gorges, wild mountains, rivers and waterfalls.
 During the two-hour trip, you’ll find yourself immersed amidst untamed nature, harmoniously interspersed with small, picturesque villages.
 A free audio guide, available on all international trains, allows travelers to discover details and interesting facts, and to obtain useful information about the entire route.

 The journey starts in Locarno.
 After travelling for about 20 minutes through the Terre di Pedemonte, you’ll reach the village of Intragna, where you can visit the Regional Museum of Centovalli and Pedemonte, which tells the story of the rigours of life in the valley in past centuries, the highest bell tower in Ticino (65m in height and 165 steps), the parish church and the 16th century Roman-style bridge.
 Between Intragna and Camedo, the route winds through the wild heart of Centovalli, crossing over several spectacular bridges along the valley, offering travelers a magnificent view of the surrounding scenery and picturesque villages perched on steep slopes.